Are Current Truck Underride Standards Insufficient to Protect the Lives of Motorists?

 This study also noted a number of problems with the standards themselves.
 For instance, the standard permits excessive amounts of ground clearance for trucks and the controlled testing conditions obscured problems with narrow overlap over-ride situations.
 Finally the current practice of certifying underride protection guards while in a detached state also obscures problems regarding proper guard installation and securement.
 In short, while the overly stiff “decapitation bar” receives a lot of attention, due to the grisly injuries it can produce, this 2011 study shows that a underride guard of insufficient strength or no under-ride guard at all due to an exemption are likely larger problems.
 For its part, the IIHS agrees that guards too weak to adequately absorb under-ride impact are a larger problem than guards that do not flex as they absorb energy.

 Injured in an Underride Accident?
 Rely on The Reiff Law Firm

 If you have suffered a serious injury or if a loved one has been killed due to a rear-end collision with a commercial truck, the Philadelphia truck accident lawyers at The Reiff Law Firm may be able to fight for you.
+Our car accident attorneys are here to help.
 For more than three decades, their legal guidance has been trusted by Pennsylvanians and Philadelphians.
 Call (215) 246-9000 today for a free and confidential consultation.